aliciaha311/video-call-app/README.md

 ## Notes
 ### My First React Native Project
-This is my first project developed using React Native!
-This project marks my initial journey into the world of mobile app development.
+This is my first project developed using React Native on my own!
+As I have only done a few lessons on React Native up until this point, this project marks a crucial part of my journey into the world of mobile app development.

 ### Learning Goals
 - **React Native Components**: Understanding the core components and how to utilize them effectively.